Quincy Personal Injury Lawyer

 - You suffered damages that can be compensated.

-It’s also important to keep in mind the statute of limitations for you injury, which means the period of time in which you can longer file a lawsuit against the defendant.
+It’s also important to keep in mind the statute of limitations for your injury, which means the period of time during which you can no longer file a lawsuit against the defendant.
 In Massachusetts, the statute of limitations for personal injury is three years, so it’s important to contact an attorney as soon as possible to start your claim.

 Cases We Handle